AhoyISki/duat/crates/duatmode/README.md

 Go to next match for pattern.

 `N`
-Create a new cursor on the next match for pattern.
+Create a new selection on the next match for pattern.

 `<a-n>`
 Go to previous match for pattern.

 `<a-N>`
-Create a new cursor on the previous match for pattern.
+Create a new selection on the previous match for pattern.

 `*`
 Makes the main selection the searching pattern.